[Ontbirds]High Park Raptor Watch

 Counters: D. Barnett, B. Carswell, C. Harte, M. Kelch, N. McHugh, N. Murr, H. Shapiro.

-The following are our individual totals for both the 24th and 25th October.
+The following are our totals for the period 30th Oct. - 5th Nov. and the year to date.

 Gyrfalcon 0 0